 While the gates were locked, there was a convenient hole somewhere along the fence.
 There are a total of 4-5 buildings to explore.
 From the children’s different colored’ rooms to walls of graffiti and chalk, it was a good 2 hours spent wandering around the (possible) living situation for them brave hearted.

 Beware of the manholes around the buildings!
 There were several hidden enough to cause some damage.
 Either way, I would not come here at night.
 It was a bit scary despite the well-lit setting.

 We stayed in Berlin for 3 days.
 Since we couchsurfed, living expenses were eliminated.
 We spent the nights walking around the city and visiting most tourist attractions on foot.

 - The hop on hop off bus that we took was around €20

 - Interactive theater experience was €15

-- Public transportation was a few Euros each way but since we lived near the wall, it was decently easy to get around by foot.
+- Public transportation was a few Euros each way, but since we lived near the wall, it was decently easy to get around on foot.